ParcNetwork/magento2-update-urlkeys/README.md

 # Magento 2 Update URL Keys

-The Magento 2 Update URL Keys module allows you to update URL keys for products, categories, and CMS pages in Magento 2.
-It provides an easy way to update the URL keys based on the current name or custom rules.
+The Magento 2 Update URL Keys module allows you to update URL keys for products in Magento 2.
+It provides an easy way to update the URL keys based on the current name.

+When the name of a product changes, the URL key associated with that product should be updated accordingly.
+Changes to the product name happen frequently, and it is important to keep the URL key in sync to ensure consistent and accurate URLs for the product.

+The URL key is a unique identifier used in the URL of a product page.
+It is generated based on the product name and is used to create a user-friendly and search engine-friendly URL.
+When the product name is modified, the URL key should be updated to reflect the new name.

+This process can be automated by implementing a custom functionality that listens for product name changes and automatically updates the URL key.
+Whenever the name of a product is modified, the system should trigger the update of the URL key to match the new name.

+By keeping the URL key up to date with the product name, you ensure that customers can access the product page using a meaningful and relevant URL, and search engines can properly index and rank the product in search results.

+Implementing this functionality can help maintain consistency and improve the overall user experience of your online store.

 ## Features